Q&A ON OSHAS

 - Carcasses and bedding containing chemo/cytotoxic drugs must be placed in yellow "chemo-labeled" double bagged, yellow biohazard containers only.
 While storing carcasses with bedding the refrigerator/freezer, these should be double-bagged in sealed yellow chemo-labeled bags.

-- Sharps containing chemo/cytotoxic drugs must be placed in yellow chemo/cytotoxic biohazard sharps containers only.
+- Sharps containing trace chemo/cytotoxic drugs must be placed in yellow chemo/cytotoxic biohazard sharps containers only.
+Sharps containing trace hazardous pharmaceuticals and biotoxins must be placed in red biohazard sharps containers.

 Non-contaminated sharps whether plastic or glass, (except needles, syringes and blades), must be placed into blue and white